mydatastack/google-analytics-to-s3/README.md

 7. Publish a new version in Google Tag Manager.
 After publishing a new version, all Google Analytics hits will be sent to Pipes automatically.

-8. After you did all the steps and the data has been collected and transformed.
+8. Once the data has been collected and transformed.
 You can query the data e.g. via AWS Athena.

 ![athena](./example/readme/end-result.png)